Although Mara Plains has been renovated since our last visit...

 Food quality: The dining at Mara Plains is very flexible – you’re not tied into set meal times, allowing you to choose between early starts with a packed breakfast, and full-day game drives taking lunch with you.

 Generally, if breakfast is taken in the lodge, they’ll have a varied buffet of cereals, fruits and breads, which you can then follow with a cooked breakfast to order.
 Teas, coffees, juices and a delicious oat smoothie were also available.
+On a visit in November 2013, we were treated to a superb bush breakfast, including bacon and egg muffins, on the banks of a noisy hippo wallow – quite a contrast!

 Lunch is often taken as a packed lunch out on a game drive, and will be something filling and fresh, with light mains and plenty of fresh salads.
+On a recent visit, a delicious variety of salads, includig a spicy cold chicken salad, as well as fish, were on offer in the camp at lunch time, and eaten under the trees between the main lounge and the bridge.

 Dining style: Group Meals